dcortez/7d2d-beam-interactive/README.md

          * pip3 install <module> _(window/linux/unix)_
             * _If if it warns about pip being outdated update it_
             * _You may have to do this for multiple modules_

+## You have to add the commands and costs to Scotty Bot.
+Below will be a list of commands that need to be added.
+_You can name your commands whatever you want in Scotty Bot, but you will have to go into scottyint.py and manually change them to match_